junlarsen/jun.codes/src/content/blog/authorization-with-cedar.md

 };
 ```

-We have now covered the basics of the Cedar policy language and its schema validation.
-In the next section, we'll look
+We have now covered the basics of the Cedar policy language and demonstrated the schema validation feature.
+In the next
-at how we can use Cedar from userland in a Rust application.
-We'll write a simple program that evaluates a policy
+section, we will begin using Cedar as a Rust library.
+We will write a simple program that would act as the authorization
-against a request, and we'll see how we can use the Cedar runtime to do this.
+layer for Rusty's Pizza.

-## Cedar from userland with Rust
+## Cedar as a Rust library

-I will now demonstrate how easy it is to use Cedar from Rust.
-We will continue to use the example domain where we have
-users who can place orders and view pizza orders.
-For this example, I'll assume you are already familiar with Rust,
+We will now build the authorization layer for our pizza joint using Cedar from Rust.
+For this example, I assume you have
-and that you have a working Rust environment with Cargo set up.
-We'll start by initializing a new Rust project, and
+a working Cargo environment, and that you're familiar with Rust.
+We will start by initializing a new Rust project, and
-adding the necessary dependencies.
+adding the Cedar dependency.

 ```sh
 cargo init --bin cedar-example && cd cedar-example cargo add cedar-policy
 ```

-Next, we'll write some Rust code to declare the different domain types for our application.
-We'll declare two types, a
+Next, we'll write Rust code to declare the different domain types for our application.
+We'll declare two types, a `User`
-`User` struct, and an `Order` struct.
+struct, and an `Order` struct.
 We'll also declare an `Action` enum that represents the different actions that
 can be used in our domain.

 ```rust